BloomTech-Labs/neighborhood-chef-fe/README.md

 [UX Design files](https://www.figma.com/file/j9n4cIYqv2hLp0bdBGVGt3/Neighborhood-Chef?node-id=0%3A1)

-Neighborhood Chef provides a uniquely intimate approach to social (food) gatherings, allowing for both the creation and attending of culinary events in your neighborhood.
+Neighborhood Chef provides a uniquely intimate approach to social culinary gatherings, allowing for both the creation and attending of culinary events in your neighborhood.

 ### Key Features